basham/swit-workshop-a11y/slides.md

 ```

 Notes:
-Then you could even add some link references.
+Then you could even add some references, marked as a number within brackets.
 In this case, this one component links to both its wireframe and to the Rivet breadcrumbs documentation.
+And references 3 and 4 could fuller describe the destination of those links.